Roadblock (G.I. Joe): Toys

 Roadblock was first released as an action figure in 1984.
 A second version of the figure was released in 1986, and the original figure was repainted and released as part of the "Tiger Force" line in 1988.
 A new version of Roadblock was released in 1992.
 This figure was repainted and released as part of the "Battle Corps" line in 1993.
-A new version of Roadblock was also released in 1993 as part of the Star Brigade line, which was repainted and re-released in 1994.
+Another new version of Roadblock was also released in 1993 as part of the Star Brigade line, which was repainted and re-released in 1994.

 Additionally, G.I.
-Joe issued a 12" Roadblock action figure for the 1992 Hall of Fame series that brought back the 12" G.I.
+Joe issued a 12-inch Roadblock action figure for the 1992 Hall of Fame series that brought back the 12-inch G.I.
 Joe action figures.
 After that, G.I.
-Joe issued two other versions of the 12" Roadblock.
-Roadblock's head is bald and the face has a mustache.
-Some versions have a small goatee on the chin.
+Joe issued two other versions of the 12-inch Roadblock.
+Roadblock's head is bald, and his face has a mustache, though some versions have a small goatee on the chin.
 An action figure called Double Blast used one of the Roadblock molds causing fear in fans that Hasbro lost the rights to Roadblock's name.
-Hasbro released a figure named Roadblock with Double Blast's information and real name on the filecard.
+Hasbro released a figure named Roadblock with Double Blast's information and real name on the file card.
 All other versions of Roadblock have been remakes of the original.